Khmer Special Forces: Origins

 The history of the Khmer Special Forces began in October 1971, when the 1st Special Forces Group (Airborne) was organized at Phnom Penh under the command of Lieutenant colonel (later, Brigadier general) Thach Reng.
 The Khmer SF were actually a creation of Lt.
-Col. Ronnie Mendoza, a Special Forces-qualified United States Army (USA) officier assigned to the American Military Equipment Delivery Team, Cambodia (MEDTC) assistance program earlier in June 1971.
+Col. Ronnie Mendoza, a Special Forces-qualified United States Army officer assigned to the American Military Equipment Delivery Team, Cambodia (MEDTC) assistance program earlier in June 1971.
 A prominent member of the MEDTC's Plans and Programs Section, Lt.
 Col. Mendoza focused on providing the Khmer National Army (ANK) unconventional warfare units capable of carrying out counterinsurgency and guerrilla warfare operations in the northern and eastern Cambodian provinces under the control of both the North Vietnamese Army (NVA) and their Khmer Rouge allies.
 Two other SF groups, the 2nd Special Forces Group (Airborne) and the 3rd Special Forces Group (Airborne) were activated in the following year.

 Under the auspices of Operation "Freedom Runner" – a Khmer National Armed Forces (FANK) training program set up in November 1971 by the United States Army Special Forces (USSF) –, Khmer Special Forces teams began to be sent to South Vietnam to attend Parachute courses at the Republic of Vietnam Airborne Division (VNAD) Training Centre in Long Thành, and the Special Forces' (SF) course at the Army of the Republic of Vietnam Special Forces (LLDB) Dong Ba Thin Training Centre near Cam Ranh Bay.
-Manned by the USSF Detachment B-51, assisted by New Zealand Army instructors from the 2nd NZ Army Training Team Vietnam (2 NZATTV) and modelled on the USSF/LLDB own training programs, the course began with four weeks of basic SF skills followed by training in one of six SF job skills: defusing and disposal of bombs, hand and arm signals, heavy weapons, light weapons, HUMINT, radio communications, reconnaissance, swimming, and tactical emergency medical.
+Manned by the USSF Detachment B-51, assisted by New Zealand Army instructors from the 2nd NZ Army Training Team Vietnam (2 NZATTV) and modelled on the USSF/LLDB own training programs, the course began with four weeks of basic SF skills followed by training in one of six SF job skills: operations and intelligence, demolitions, light weapons, heavy weapons, radio communications, or medical.
+Other advanced additional courses included psychological warfare, political warfare, anti-tank warfare, and Taekwondo.
+A two-week 'live-fire' field exercise (sometimes complemented by a field operation against NVA/Vietcong (VC) forces in the surrounding areas of the training centre) completed the SF course.